This post may contain affiliate links, please see the privacy policy for details.

 - In a small bowl or ramekin, combine rosemary, sage, thyme, celery salt, garlic powder, minced onion, smoked paprika, black pepper, and red pepper flakes.

-- Coat the turkey breast with the citrus butter.
-Use your hands to massage the butter into the turkey breast. **If leaving the skin on, be sure to get under the skin**
+- Coat the turkey breast with the citrus butter, using your hands to massage the butter into the turkey breast and getting right up in there under the skin if you're leaving the skin on.

 - Next, rub the seasoning into the breast on all sides.

-- Place the Turkey onto a tray and into the smoker.
+- Place the turkey in a baking dish and put it in the smoker.
 Smoke for 3 hours (or until an internal temperature of 160 degrees F is reached.
-Do not rely solely on time to know if the turkey is ready as cooking times may vary, be sure to check using a meat thermometer every hour)
+Don't rely solely on time to know if the turkey is ready as cooking times may vary, be sure to check using a meat thermometer every hour).

 Nutrition